Chadwick-Marketing/social-docs/docs/tutorial-basics/appearance/updating-profile-picture-selecting-theme.md

 1. In the Social Editor, hit the `Settings` button in the top left navigation.
 2. Scroll to find the **theme** section.

-:::tip

-You can also click the dropdown under the navigation and select `Theme` from the list to quickly get to the **theme** section.

-:::tip

 3. Click on a theme to select it.